 Our graduates should be capable of researching; of analysing, and interpreting and assessing data and information in various forms; of drawing connections across fields of knowledge; and they should be able to relate their knowledge to complex situations at work or in the world, in order to diagnose and solve problems.
 We want them to have the confidence to take the initiative in doing so, within an awareness of their own limitations.

 Learning outcome

-Explain the historical context of issues around gender relations and gender expression in the Spanish-speaking world and defend in Spanish the student's own interpretation of their consequences.
+Explain the historical context of some issues around mobility and place in the Spanishspeaking world and defend in Spanish the student's own interpretation of their consequences.